-Let's be very clear here; what the corporate clowns at Mozilla did when they partnered with Mr. Robot for advertising purposes and forced the Looking Glass add-on on its users as part of that fiasco, was not "a borderline privacy violation", it was a flagrant violation of user privacy and trust, period.
-Ignoring the fact that these 'systems add-ons', 'experiments' and 'Shield Studies' are often enabled by default, manipulating HTTP headers for certain websites as the Looking Glass add-on did, was not only possibly breaking web standards, it was making Firefox uniquely identifiable.
+Let's be very clear here; what the corporate clowns at Mozilla did when they partnered with Mr. Robot and forced the Looking Glass add-on on its users as part of that fiasco, was not "a borderline privacy violation", it was a flagrant violation of user privacy and trust, period.
+Ignoring the fact that these 'systems add-ons', 'experiments' and 'Shield Studies' are often enabled by default, manipulating HTTP headers for certain websites as the Looking Glass add-on did, was not only possibly breaking web standards, it was making Firefox users easier to fingerprint.
 That they did this without warning users, some of which may have implemented precautions precisely to guard against such concerns, is unforgivable.
 The community backlash was immediate and widespread.
 As a result of the beating they took, Mozilla removed the add-on in the following version of Firefox and reworked their 'Shield Study' rules.
-The Looking Glass add-on is still available on AMO however where, as of this writing, 17 people gave it a 5 star rating and 52 a 1 star rating (make that 53 since i just dropped my two cents).
+The Looking Glass add-on his still available on AMO however where, as of this writing, 17 people gave it a 5 star rating and 52 a 1 star rating (make that 53 since i just dropped my two cents).
+Mozilla has never offered an apology for their stupidity.
 Following are some of the comments left by disgruntled users...

 Mozilla is not better than Google.
 It's maybe worse, because we expect it from Google but not from Mozilla.
 Mozilla has no ethics.